jvdi/pcpos/README.md

 - Run:

 - pyinstaller --name=PCPosAPI  --noconsole --icon=assets\pos.ico run.py
-- Then copy folders : db, asset and fil: .env to dist/PCPosAPI and run the app
+- Then copy folders : db, asset and file: .env to dist/PCPosAPI and run the app

 ## Create a Setup file